Recipes for computing radiation from a Kerr black hole using a generalized Sasaki-Nakamura formalism: Homogeneous solutions: Conclusion and future work

-Indeed, we see from Sec.~\ref{subsubsec:numerical_solutions} that in some regions of the parameter space, it is more efficient to solve for the complex frequency function $d\Phi/dr_{*}$ than to solve for the \gls{GSN} function $X$ itself.
-There are, however, cases where the reverse is true instead, especially at a lower wave frequency when the \gls{BH} potential barrier is less transmissive, since it is numerically more efficient (requiring fewer nodes) to track a less oscillatory function than a more oscillatory function (c.f.
-Fig.~\ref{fig:Xin_vs_Phiin}).
-This means that a better numerical scheme solving for $X^{\mathrm{in, up}}$ (and by extension $R^{\mathrm{in, up}}$) can be formulated by first solving the first-order non-linear \gls{ODE} for $d\Phi/dr_{*}$, and then ``intelligently'' switching to solving the second-order linear \gls{ODE} for $X$ when it is more efficient, for example, when $d/dr_{*}(d\hat{\Phi}/dr_{*})$ is above some pre-defined threshold.
-This hybrid approach is similar in sprit to some of the state-of-the-art solvers for oscillatory second order linear \glspl{ODE} \cite{2022arXiv221206924A}.\footnote{As mentioned in both Ref.~\cite{Finn:2000sy} and Ref.~\cite{2022arXiv221206924A}, pseudo-spectral methods can be adopted instead of finite-difference methods (like the \texttt{Vern9} algorithm that this paper uses) to achieve exponential convergence.
+Indeed, we see from Sec.~\ref{subsubsec:numerical_solutions} that, in some regions of the parameter space, it is more efficient to solve for the complex frequency function $d\Phi/dr_{*}$ than to solve for the \gls{GSN} function $X$ itself.
+There are, however, cases where the reverse is true instead, especially at a lower wave frequency when the \gls{BH} potential barrier is less transmissive, since it is numerically more efficient (requiring fewer nodes) to track a less oscillatory function than a more oscillatory function (cf. Fig.~\ref{fig:Xin_vs_Phiin}).
+This means that a better numerical scheme solving for $X^{\mathrm{in, up}}$ (and by extension $R^{\mathrm{in, up}}$) can be formulated by first solving the first-order nonlinear \gls{ODE} for $d\Phi/dr_{*}$, and then ``intelligently'' switching to solving the second-order linear \gls{ODE} for $X$ when it is more efficient, for example, when $d/dr_{*}(d\hat{\Phi}/dr_{*})$ is above some predefined threshold.
+This hybrid approach is similar in spirit to some of the state-of-the-art solvers for oscillatory second-order linear \glspl{ODE} \cite{2022arXiv221206924A}.\footnote{As mentioned in both Refs.~\cite{Finn:2000sy} and~\cite{2022arXiv221206924A}, pseudospectral methods can be adopted instead of finite difference methods (like the \texttt{Vern9} algorithm that this paper uses) to achieve exponential convergence.
 We leave this as a future improvement to this work.}